 I received my PhD in Communication from Purdue University.
 I taught communication for 16 years at state universities, a community college and small private liberal arts colleges.
-I made a career transition in 2008 when I became the Career Consultant for Graduate Students at the University of California, Irvine.
-In December 2015 I became the Director of Career Development at Claremont Graduate University where my vision is to integrate career and professional development into the fabric of graduate education.
+In December 2015 I joined Claremont Graduate University as the Director of Career Development.
+I collaborate with staff and faculty to integrate career and professional development into the fabric of graduate education.
 I'm Past-President of the Graduate Career Consortium (GCC), the professional association for practitioners who work in career and professional development for PhDs and Postdoctoral scholars.
 I write articles on career and professional development for several publications and am a contributing author to the Carpe Careers column in Inside Higher Ed.